Skip to main content

 FARMINGTON HEALTH CENTER

-• Dr. Payam Tristani is a clinical Associate Professor in the Department of Department at the University of Utah School of Medicine.
+• Dr. Payam Tristani is a clinical Associate Professor in the Department of Dermatology at the University of Utah School of Medicine.
 Dr. Tristani is a dermatologic surgeon who specializes in Mohs micrographic surgery (a precise microscopic technique for removal of skin cancers with the highest cure rate) and surgical reconstruction of skin cancers, in addition to providing comprehensive treatment for patients who are at high risk for skin cancers.

 Dr. Tristani also specializes in laser and cosmetic dermatology and performs a variety of laser procedures for rejuvenation of aging and sun-damaged skin, Botox and soft tissue filler injections, chemical peels and treatment of leg veins.